.

 ‘Now, listen worms, my friends and I don’t like your type.
 You meet in secret places and your slimy minds concoct foul schemes which – incredible to relate – meet with a fair measure of success …’

-Written and directed by Walter Summers (Dark Eyes of London), it’s a fast-paced ripping yarn which stumbles interestingly as it tries not to be quite as politically embarrassing as the novel.
-As in the book, apparently diffident ex-officer Drummond has formed a vigilante group (the Black Gang in the novel become the Black Clan in the film) who dash about the countryside on motorbikes or in ‘expensive cars’, wearing tight black shirts and motorcycle goggles, giving evil (and often foreign) conspirators sound biffings and tossing rotten politicians into streams.
-By 1932, there were enough real-life anti-leftist factions making black fashion statements to render Drummond’s leather lads suspect.
-Summers evens things up by having the baddies, who Sapper wrote as anarchists in the employ of international Bolshevism, include a sham patriotic ‘Up England’ movement and a cartel ruthlessly capitalist arms profiteers who try to foment war to stay in business (there are even snarling Yank gangsters in the rotten crew of ‘specimens’ Drummond breaks up).
-It opens with a pacifist League of Nations leader being assassinated after unwisely accepting a lift to his next engagement from a woman who is clearly up to no good – she runs out of petrol in the middle of nowhere, and legs it to the nearest garage as a car cruises by and pulls off a Chicago-style tommy-gun-riddling of the pacifist (surprisingly gruesome).
-This atrocity prompts Drummond’s Black Clan – scarcely a less fascist-sounding name than the Black Gang – to take action against Up England’s top-hatted boss (Wallace Geoffrey) and barging into an operation run by foreign nasties whose names begin with Z.
+Written and directed by Walter Summers (Dark Eyes of London), the fast-paced ripping yarn stumbles interestingly as it tries not to be quite as politically embarrassing as the novel.
+As in the book, apparently diffident ex-officer Drummond forms a vigilante group who dash about on motorbikes or in ‘expensive cars’, wearing tight black shirts and goggles, giving evil (often foreign) conspirators sound biffings and tossing rotten politicians into streams.
+By 1932, enough real-life anti-leftist factions were making fashion statements which rendered Drummond’s leather lads suspect.
+The novel’s Black Gang become the film’s Black Clan, which makes them sound even worse.
+Sapper wrote Peterson’s confederates as anarchists in the employ of international Bolshevism, but Summers evens things up roping in a sham patriotic ‘Up England’ movement and a cartel of ruthless capitalist arms profiteers who want to foment war to stay in business (a couple of snarling Yank gangsters are included in the rotten crew of ‘specimens’ Drummond breaks up).
+League of Nations booster Zadowa (Harold Saxon-Snell) unwisely trusts his secretary (Joyce Kennedy), who is clearly up to no good, to drive him to his next speaking engagement.
+She runs out of petrol in the middle of nowhere and legs it for the nearest garage as a passing car pulls off a (surprisingly gruesome) Chicago-style tommy-gun-riddling of the pacifist.
+This atrocity prompts the Black Clan to take action against Up England’s top-hatted boss (Wallace Geoffrey) and barging into an operation run by foreign nasties.
+Long, talky sessions are set in the Ritz and the conspirators’ country house but Summers breaks into exciting montage when a phone ring-around gathers the Black Clan and they roar off to adventure.
+William K. Everson pointed out that in his cycling get-up, Richardson’s Drummond prefigures Captain America – though his supporting cast of adventurers (mostly given short shrift here, except fathead Algy) also set a precedent for the gangs of stalwart pals who back up Biggles, Doc Savage, Dick Barton and others.

-The script has Carl Peterson (Drummond’s Moriarty-like arch-enemy) doing his Master of Disguise act as a bearded foreigner and a mild clergyman, but casting the tubby, instantly-recognisable Francis L. Sullivan in the role scuppers a whole sequence where we assume the hero has seen through the imposture but actually he doesn’t until a distinctive gesture gives the villain away (in the books, Drummond never told Peterson what his ‘tell’ was, but Richardson smugly blurts it out).
-However, Sullivan is a welcome, slimy villain, relishing every chance for perfidy and finally zapped to death by his own electric fence.
-Ann Todd manages to add extra syllables to her dialogue as Drummond’s wife Phyllis, who exists only to be kidnapped and threatened with drowning in the bath, and Joyce Kennedy is a little subdued as Peterson’s femme fatale sidekick Irma, who also gets a couple of disguises.
-A little of Claud Allister’s drawled slang goes a long, long way, but Richardson at least tries hard in an unusual role, speechifying to baddies, escaping from a car that has been driven into the river, thumping many people and defending Britain without making a fuss about it.
+A running theme in the novels is that Carl Peterson is so chameleonlike he’s unrecognisable in each appearance, except for a finger-twiddling tell only Drummond notices.
+Sapper created Peterson a little before Norbert Jacques and Fritz Lang gave their Dr Mabuse the same mastery of disguise – though there was a precedent in Grant Allen’s Colonel Clay, who wears many faces in An African Millionaire (1897).
+As Peterson, Francis L. Sullivan adopts several disguises (bearded arms dealer Zabaleff** and unctuous clergyman Reverend Longmoor) though his instantly-recognisable bulk gives him away.
+However, he’s a welcome, slimy villain, relishing every chance for perfidy and finally zapped to death by his own electric fence.
+Ann Todd manages to add extra syllables to her dialogue as Drummond’s wife Phyllis, who exists only to be kidnapped and threatened with drowning in the bath.
+Joyce Kennedy is subdued as Peterson’s femme fatale sidekick Irma, who also gets a couple of disguises.
+A little of Allister’s drawled slang goes a long, long way, but Richardson tries hard in an out-of-character role, speechifying to baddies, escaping from a car that has been driven into a river, thumping many rotters and defending Britain without making a fuss about it.
+Richardson would return to the franchise as a villain in the superior spoof Bulldog Jack.

 Discussion